Madhumathy17/interview-kanban/README.md

 The final design of the board is:
 ![final-board](public/final-board.png)

+## Stack

+This is a simple create-react-app application, the instructions on how to run can be found in [here](CONTRIBUTING.md).
+We are using pure React here with styling done in pure CSS, but feel free to approach this however you want.
+If you want to use libraries, we encourage you to - there is no right or wrong answer here!
+We use tailwind and styled-components for styling internally, but we don't expect you to be familiar with these up front.

 ## Tasks

 1. Please add validations to the member form, and relevant error and helper messages.